Cloufish/k8s-home-ops/README.md

 6. However, **even better option** is to use VSCode Extension to automatically (This is tricky in Windows environment)

 ### TODO:
+- [ ] Alerts for TLS certificate expiration
 - [X] **Renovate**
 - [X] longhorn
 - [ ] Backups